Manthan-Nepal/arc-2025/arc/frontend/arc/frontend/Hasana/basicsOfWebDesign/README.md

   * Revisited the uses of CSS class, ID, and elements.
   * Used these selectors to initially, style the dummy portfolio made before.
 The fieldset were removed and actual css were applied.
   * Different display properties was revisited.
   * In the assignment, dummy online store web page was made, in which display properties, position properties and box model was applied.
 The pseudo-class, specifically, hover, was utilized in the mini project.
-A drop down menu for the navigation Bar links were also implemented.
+  * A drop down menu for the navigation Bar links were also implemented, specifically, for an online store portal, "shop" and "Account" sections.

 * ### Resources visited: W3Schools.com